 I started my flock of Cream Legbars from a trio of birds, and after eight years, both fertility and hatchability were low (less than 50%), so I outcrossed, introducing a new bloodline.
 The fertility immediately increased to over 90%, and the vigour of the chicks I was hatching made me realise how bad my hatchability had been.

-Nest boxes should be as clean as possible so that eggs get the least amount of soiling as possible.
+Nest boxes should be as clean as possible so that eggs get the least amount of soiling possible.
 For chickens, the main problem seems to be when hens sleep in nest boxes, messing in them overnight.

-Hens may be using nestboxes if there isn’t enough perch space for them, or in some cases, if they are positioned higher than perches, something I recommend you look out for when researching chicken houses.
+Hens may be using nestboxes if there isn’t enough perch space for them, or in some cases, if they are positioned higher than perches, I recommend you look out for this when researching chicken houses.

 It’s better not to have dirty eggs in the first place, but if you find you have some eggs that need cleaning, you can wash them with a little warm water mixed with a suitable egg sanitiser.